-The Subject has been shown by a preponderance of the evidence to have committed neglect.
+be amended and sealed is denied.
+The Subject has been shown

+by a preponderance of the evidence to have committed abuse.

-The substantiated report is properly categorized as a Category 2.
+The substantiated report is properly categorized, as a Category 2 act.

 NOW THEREFORE IT IS DETERMINED that the record of this report shall be retained in part by the Vulnerable Person's Central Register, and will be sealed after five years pursuant to SSL § 493(4)(c).